chrishoermann/zod-prisma-types/Readme.md

 ## `prismaClientPath`

-If your prisma client is not located in your `node_modules` folder you can specify the path relative to your `prisma-schema`.
+If your prisma client is not located in your `node_modules` folder you can specify the path relative to the path where your generated zod-schemas live.

 ```prisma
 generator zod {